alexdmoss/alexos.dev/content/posts/A-Year-In-Google-Cloud.md

 description: "An overview of our journey from migrating our first enterprise-scale application to Google Cloud, through to multi-tenant Kubernetes"
 banner: "/images/platforms.jpg"
 tags:
+- GCP
-- gcp
+- Google
-- google
+- Kubernetes
-- kubernetes
+- GKE
-- devops
+- DevOps
-- migration
+- Migration
-- platforms
+- Platforms
+categories:
-- gke
+- GCP
 ---

 > This blog entry was originally [posted on Medium](https://medium.com/john-lewis-software-engineering/a-year-in-google-cloud-4586a117f352) for my employer.